 Is this the breed for me?

 The Dogue de Bordeaux (DDB) is an outstanding companion and guardian breed, but ownership of a DDB carries much greater than average legal and moral responsibilities.
 The information below is designed to make prospective DDB owners aware of the special qualities possessed by this breed, both positive and negative, so they can make an accurate estimate of the breed’s suitability to their lifestyle.
 THE DDB IS NOT A BREED THAT FITS INTO EVERY HOME.
+IT IS NOT AN IDEAL FIRST DOG.

 - Tremendously devoted and loyal dog to their owners and family